PML-N govt making efforts to strengthen institutions: Talal

 To another question he said that the decision of action against the protesters had taken on court orders.

-Commenting on the overall situation emerged due to protesters sit-in at Faizabad Interchange, he said, It was not good for the country.
+Commenting on the overall situation emerged due to protesters’ sit-in at Faizabad Interchange, he said, Its impacts were not good for the country.

 PML-N govt making efforts to strengthen institutions: Talal

-ISLAMABAD, Nov 27 (APP):State Minister for Interior Talal Chaudhry on Monday said that Pakistan Muslim League Nawaz (PML-N), government was making efforts to further strengthen all the institutions.
+ISLAMABAD, Nov 28 (APP):State Minister for Interior Talal Chaudhry Tuesday said that Pakistan Muslim League Nawaz (PML-N), government was making efforts to further strengthen all the institutions.